Cubs plan to go slowly with injured Hendricks

 Hendricks was placed on the 10-day injured list Saturday, one day after he permitted five runs in 4 1/3 innings in a 5-3 loss to NL West-leading Los Angeles.
 Hendricks was 6-0 with a 1.99 ERA in his previous eight starts before stumbling against the Dodgers.

-“There’s no question we’ll take the length of the season into account,” general manager Jed Hoyer said Tuesday before a game against the crosstown White Sox.
+“There’s no question we’ll take the length of the season into account,” general manager Jed Hoyer said before Tuesday night’s 3-1 loss to the crosstown White Sox.
 “We know how impactful he is when he’s right and we want to get him right and if that means patience, we’ll exercise patience.”

 Hendricks led the majors with a 2.13 ERA over 190 innings in 2016.
 He went 14-11 with a 3.44 ERA in 33 starts last year.